-Finally we examine the communication overhead in Fig. 3(f).
-As we can tolerate larger errors, we can consequently reduce the overhead.
-Using these last three plots (d,e,f) together, we can observe the tradeoffs that occur.
-For example, when the relative eigen error is 1.5%, our algorithm reduces the data sent through the network by more than 90%.
+The communication overhead is depicted in Fig. 3(f).
+Clearly, the larger the errors we can tolerate, the more overhead can be reduced.
+Considering these last three plots (d,e,f) together, we observe several tradeoffs.
+For example, when the relative eigen-error is 1.5%, our algorithm reduces the data sent through the network by more than 90%.
 This gain is achieved at the cost of approximately a 4% missed detection rate and a 6% false alarm rate.
-This is a large reduction in communication for a small increase in detection errors.
-This illustrates that our distributed protocol can achieve high detection accuracy with low communication overhead.
+This is a large reduction in communication for a small increase in detection error.
+These initial results illustrate that our in-network solution can dramatically lower the communication overhead while still achieving high detection accuracy.